suzuki-shunsuke/resume/resume.md

 ## Summary

-I've been working as a software engineer for about eight years since 2015, and now I work as SRE and Platform Engineer after experiencing Backend Engineer and Corporate Engineer.
+I've been working as a software engineer for about nine years since 2015, and now I work as SRE and Platform Engineer after experiencing Backend Engineer and Corporate Engineer.

 In my current position, I've been developing a Platform for our products as a Platform Engineer for Mercari.